 - Sift the flour into a mixing bowl and add the brown sugar, baking soda, baking powder, salt, cinnamon and nutmeg and mix together.

-- Prepare your flax eggs by adding 2 Tbsp ground flaxseed meal to a bowl and then adding 6 Tbsp of hot water from the kettle.
+- Prepare your flax eggs by adding 2 Tablespoons ground flaxseed meal to a bowl and then adding 6 Tablespoons of hot water from the kettle.
 Leave it to sit for a minute to become gloopy.

 - Add the flax eggs, applesauce, grated carrot, oil, vanilla extract, apple cider vinegar and chopped walnuts and mix into a thick batter.
 If it’s struggling to come together, just leave the bowl to sit for a couple of minutes and then come back and stir again and it should come together.
 Leaving it for a minute will allow the grated carrots to release more moisture into the bowl allowing it all to come together.